 Paresthesia is often characterized as a painful pins-and-needles sensation, primarily felt on or just underneath the skin.
 Paresthesia treatment primarily depends on the originating cause, although there are some standard treatment options designed to treat this symptom.
-Some common types of paresthesia treatment include the use of over-the-counter or prescription medications, exercise or physical therapy, and dietary changes.
+Some common types of treatment for paresthesia include the use of over-the-counter or prescription medications, exercise or physical therapy, and dietary changes.
 Alternative therapies such as acupuncture or surgical intervention are also common treatements.

 Over-the-counter or prescription medications are often used as paresthesia treatment methods.
 If the symptoms are mild, over-the-counter pain relievers such as aspirin or ibuprofen may provide sufficient relief.
 Prescription-strength pain medications may be needed in more serious cases.
 Other types of medications, including antidepressants or anticonvulsants, may also be beneficial.
 Steroid injections or pain-relief patches have also been shown to relieve symptoms in many patients.